Kim Hong-jip: The Third Cabinet

-Kim Hong-jip's third cabinet was organized after the Qing–Japan War.
+Kim's third cabinet was organized after the Qing–Japan War.
 As a result of Japanese victory, Japan occupied the peninsular Liaodung.
 Other imperialist nations like France, Russia, and Germany didn't support Japan's expansion, so they pressured Japan using the Triple Intervention.
-In this period, Joseon had a pro-Russian cabinet, headed by Kim Hong-jip.
+In this period, Joseon had a pro-Russian cabinet, headed by Kim.
 Because Japan felt threatened, they killed Queen Min, and the third cabinet collapsed.